 Red Hat OpenShift Container Storage

-Red Hat OpenShift Container Storage (OCS) is a software-defined storage solution that is fully integrated with OpenShift.
-OCS provides complete data services for the open, hybrid cloud.
+Red Hat OpenShift Container Storage is a software-defined storage solution that is fully integrated with OpenShift.
+OpenShift Container Storage provides complete data services for the open, hybrid cloud.
 It runs on-premises, in virtual machines, or in multiple public clouds, including Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).
-OCS offers dynamic, stateful, highly available, container-native storage with a consistent experience across infrastructures and storage types—block, file, and object storage.
-OCS’ rapid, flexible deployment, scalability, seamless upgrades, and automation reduce the complexity that storage can add to application development processes and increases agility to support modern applications such as continuous integration/continuous deployment (CD/CD) pipelines, structured databases, unstructured data lakes, and data analytics and AI/ML applications.
-OCS is highly scalable, delivering hundreds of petabytes of storage while maintaining orchestration and automation.
+It offers dynamic, stateful, highly available, container-native storage with a consistent experience across infrastructures and storage types—block, file, and object storage.
+OpenShift Container Storage’s rapid, flexible deployment, scalability, seamless upgrades, and automation reduce the complexity that storage can add to application development processes and increases agility to support modern applications such as continuous integration/continuous deployment (CD/CD) pipelines, structured databases, unstructured data lakes, and data analytics and AI/ML applications.
+It is highly scalable, delivering hundreds of petabytes of storage while maintaining orchestration and automation.

-OCS gives developers the ability to not only access data quickly and easily, but also to provision and manage application storage needs without involving infrastructure teams.
-By providing API-driven storage with the click of a button, OCS reduces delays and increases productivity.
+OpenShift Container Storage gives developers the ability to not only access data quickly and easily, but also to provision and manage application storage needs without involving infrastructure teams.
+By providing API-driven storage with the click of a button, it reduces delays and increases productivity.
 Developers and data engineers can access all the data services they need, when they need them, while remaining focused on their own jobs, not worrying about where or how data is stored.
 In addition, the ability to virtualize the S3 namespace enables multi-cloud data services.
-For example, organizations can set up an on-premises S3 endpoint using OCS that points to an S3 bucket in AWS or Azure.
-The user writes to the OCS endpoint without knowing where the data is stored or having to manage it.
+For example, organizations can set up an on-premises S3 endpoint using OpenShift Container Storage that points to an S3 bucket in AWS or Azure.
+The user writes to the OpenShift Container Storage endpoint without knowing where the data is stored or having to manage it.
 This gives organizations the ability to change or add public cloud services without having to re-code.

-Installation is easy and fast, and OCS is integrated with the OpenShift Container Platform, enabling developers and data scientists to monitor and manage storage in the same interface as application resources using the OpenShift administrator console.
+Installation is easy and fast, and OpenShift Container Storage is integrated with the Red Hat OpenShift Container Platform, enabling developers and data scientists to monitor and manage storage in the same interface as application resources using the Red Hat OpenShift administrator console.
 Developers can create persistent volumes attached to multiple pods in parallel, add storage when needed, and scale automatically.
 Automation is delivered through operators that are accessible on the Operator Hub and Red Hat Marketplace.

 Recent feature additions include: